Payal-25/ML-Bootcamp/README.md

 ## Resources

 If you have any doubts or need help, check out the following resources:
+(Just tap on these icons for the respective session recording)

 -[![YouTube](https://img.shields.io/badge/YouTube-%23FF0000.svg?style=for-the-badge&logo=YouTube&logoColor=white)](https://youtu.be/AiBwKS5yNC4) - It covers [Week1-Day1 session recording].